907sjl/referrals-bokeh/README.md

                          output_backend="svg")
 ```
 Scalable Vector Graphics to the rescue!
 Bokeh supports drawing visuals and text in SVG format instead of as a raster
 image.
-SVG is actually instructions to the browser about what exactly to draw in real time when rendering the page.
+SVG is actually instructions to the browser about what to draw in real time when rendering the page.
 Browsers
 also support drawing SVG images at different zoom levels with the same crisp lines as the original zoom.
 When the page is
 printed the SVG images will be drawn at the target DPI of the output media.